 Do follow the instructions given by the health care facility to the letter.
 Don’t add to those instructions.
 For example, not every wound benefits from topical antibiotics.
 A wound care center creates a plan just for the wound being dressed.
 Healing depends on everyone following that plan.

-Wound care is a specialized field.
+Wound care and accident recovery are specialized fields.
 Let a medical professional formulate the best care plan possible.
 Once an expert examines the sore, he or she can work with the patient and family members, so dressing changes are done properly.